Fort Myers Estate Attorney Serving South Florida

 After losing a loved one, administering their estate can feel like an overwhelming burden during an already difficult period.
 In addition, the personal representative of the estate (executor) is often a trusted family member or friend with no experience in the many difficult tasks involved in probate and estate administration.

-Our firm guides you through the tough initial tasks and advises you on the efficient administration of the estate.
+An experienced estate lawyer at our Fort Myers firm can guide you through the tough initial tasks and advises you on the efficient administration of the estate.
 Some of the important duties we can help you with include:

 - Probate.
 Most estates are handled before the Florida probate courts.
 As the personal representative, you are responsible for collecting assets, managing the estate and distributing gifts to the intended heirs.
 Our firm helps you undertake these tasks to efficiently administer the estate.